 - 6.1 The school recognises that positive action is needed at all times to control dust where extraction is not practicable. - 6.2 Staff should be aware that 'wet-wipe' procedures must be followed where dust is a hazard. - 6.3 Any area where clay work takes place is a potential dust hazard and only wet cleaning should take place. - 6.4 Many materials produce potentially dangerous dust when sawn, e.g. hard wood and plastic, so particular care should be taken if using these materials. - 6.5 The COSHH regulations require staff to undertake periodic assessment of the conditions where fumes or dust may be generated.
+P and R/ Bromfords heating regularly service the boiler where any fumes or dust could be.
 Further guidance may be sought from the Health and Safety section within the Education Department.